RocketFuel Blockchain Reports 515% Revenue Growth for its Q2 FY2023 Ended September 30, 2022

 Conference Call Scheduled for Thursday, November 17 at 4:30pm ET

 San Francisco, CA, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- RocketFuel Blockchain, Inc. (OTCQB: RKFL) (“RocketFuel” or the “Company”), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, today announced financial and operational results for the second fiscal quarter ended September 30, 2022.
+15, 2022 (GLOBE NEWSWIRE) -- RocketFuel Blockchain, Inc. RKFL ("RocketFuel" or the "Company"), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, today announced financial and operational results for the second fiscal quarter ended September 30, 2022.

 Revenue grew by 515% to $41,815 for the second fiscal quarter ended September 30, 2022 over the previous quarter.
 The growth was driven by an 840% increase in the number of transactions processed in fiscal Q2 vs. fiscal Q1.
 Fiscal Q2 revenue was higher than the previous four quarters combined.